 So which SD card should you get for your TG-5?
 If you go looking for the answer in the manual, you’ll come up pretty empty-handed.
 On page 5, you’ll find this:

 Cards compatible with this camera: SD/SDHC/SDXC/Eye-Fi (with Wireless LAN function) card (commercially available) (for compatibility card details, visit the Olympus website.)

 The good news is that SD cards that work well in the TG-5 are readily available and relatively inexpensive.
 The two functions on the TG-5 that are most demanding of the memory card are the burst photo modes and high-bitrate video recording.
-And while the TG-5’s Super Fine video mode produces videos with a bitrate of 50 Mb/s, which is quite high, it’s nowhere near as demanding as some other cameras like the Panasonic GH5 or FujiFilm X-T3 that shoot up to 400 Mb/s and require the very fastest SD cards available.
+And while the TG-5’s Super Fine video mode produces videos with a bitrate of up to 102 Mb/s, which is quite high, it’s nowhere near as demanding as some other cameras like the Panasonic GH5 or Fujifilm X-T3 that shoot up to 400 Mb/s and require the very fastest SD cards available.

 So here are some more specific recommendations: